Meet the Team

 Clarissa Theiss

-Clarissa is a sophomore studying Political Science and Criminology.
+Clarissa is a junior studying Political Science and Criminology.
 She's worked with the Center since Fall of 2022.
 In her work as a Financial Literacy Ambassador, Clarissa leads the social media team, presents financial literacy topics to students, and educates the Penn State community on ways to achieve financial wellness.
 Outside of work, Clarissa enjoys playing music, reading, and competing in mock trial.

 Money Question for Clarissa: What is your favorite money conversation to have with students?